 - How the personal beliefs and professional commitments of the religion teacher have a bearing on classroom religious education

-11 hours per week for 11 week semester, comprised of:
+11 hours per week for 11 week session, comprised of:

 - At least one hour per week for online lectures.